kramiv/SpringFrameworkMasterclass/readme.md

- # This repository contains code from a tutorial I was following along with.
+ # This repository contains code from a tutorial I was studying.
 It is mostly practice/scrap code, but feel free to look through it regardless.

  Still need to see how to set up github in Eclipse so I can upload all relevant files for Maven project.